zonechen1994/AI_TLS_segmentation/README.md

 #### 3.1 Predict TLS regions combined with the lymphocyte number

-👀 **We have released our TLS segmentation model now !!!!!**

-You can download the corresponding pretrained models by Baidu Netdisk [Pretrained model](https://pan.baidu.com/s/10w58utK-n9MMhayTSGVi4w) and the extracted code is **"ptgf"** or you can download by Google driver [Pretrained model](https://drive.google.com/drive/folders/12i30PYvQayrc-HPN3J-1Dnd0iyisL17-?usp=sharing).
+We have released our TLS segmentation model !!!!!
+You can download the corresponding pretrained models by Baidu Netdisk[Pretrained model](https://pan.baidu.com/s/10w58utK-n9MMhayTSGVi4w) and the extracted code is "ptgf" or you can download by Google driver [Pretrained model](https://drive.google.com/drive/folders/12i30PYvQayrc-HPN3J-1Dnd0iyisL17-?usp=sharing).
 Then, you need to put these two model checkpoints into the "pretrained_model" folder.

 As demonstrated in some previous studies, the TLS region needs to contain more than a certain number of lymphocytes.
 In this paper, we used the HoVer-Net from the Tiatoolbox to segment and quantify the number of lymphocytes.

 We take the <code>64_35.png</code> as an example.
 By running <code>python get_patch_tls.py</code>, we obtain the results of TLS segmentation and lymphocyte segmentation regions in the folder of <code>save_img_results</code>.
 The pretrained models for HoVer-Net and TLS segmentation can be found in the <code>pretrained_model</code> folder.

 The corresponding parameters can been seen in the <code>get_patch_tls.py</code> file.
 You can adjust the parameters based on your results.
-Based this <code>get_patch_tls.py</code> file, you can predict all TLS regions in H&E slide by cropping patches.